 A healthy diet is part of your day

 - A healthy diet is part of your day

 - You have a good gut health

 - You like to drink enough water

-- Recover from colds and flu on time
+- You recover from colds and flu on time

 - You are getting sound sleep

 How does the immune system protect the body against diseases?